 Ask what if, and jump in with two feet?
 Yes, power up both sides of your brain, as J-Mac did in last few seconds of that losing game.
 From the second he suited up, J-Mac expected gold.
 Others saw an autistic player enter an already lost game.
 J-Mac spotted an opportunity and his working memory did the rest to set up a win.
 It’s the same working memory that let those few see J-Mac’s genuine talent, and that let’s you see strengths when you review peers’ work!

 Rather than focus on regrets, rev up winning brainpower as this teen did, by mentally reinventing novel approaches to problems that hold others back.
 What if questions open success opportunities, one brain cell at a time.
 Stoke curiosity for what could be, and your brain’s creative capability begins to convert ordinary steps into winning strategies.

 Brain gurus would say J-Mac generated new neuron pathways to achieve his dream.
 Whatever you call this mental reboot, it takes less effort and adds more dividends to a day than most people predict.
 What if you triumphed, as J-Mac did, over one challenge today?

-Unlike your brain’s basal ganglia that defaults into habits and routines and slides you into ruts, the working memory springs you forward to triumph in life-changing opportunities.
+Why let your brain’s basal ganglia default into boring routines or slide you into ruts, when your working memory can spring you forward to triumph in life-changing opportunities.
 Worth a risk?